-I make every effort to connect to human beings and generate a feeling of empathy for the people that we usually overlook, including people who are both victims and perpetrators of violence.
-My work is informed by social science theories of social problems, which allows me to think critically about the world around me.
-Ultimately, I am a humanist who seeks to understand and build bridges through visual images, sound, and emotions.
+Carlos makes every effort to connect to human beings and generate a feeling of empathy for the people that we usually overlook, including people who are both victims and perpetrators of violence.